You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…

 Address: Culross, Dunfermline KY12 8JH

-If you’ve followed this guide through its earlier stages you’ll have already visited Doune Castle, the location for some of the filming for the Outlander TV series, and if you’re in the mood for even more Outlander goodness you should take the short drive across the Forth Road Bridge from Edinburgh to the cobbled streets of picturesque Culross village.
+If you’ve followed this guide through its earlier stages you’ll have already visited Doune Castle, the location for some of the filming for the Outlander TV series, and if you’re in the mood for even more Outlander experiences you should take the short drive across the Forth Road Bridge from Edinburgh to the cobbled streets of Culross village.

 Acknowledged as the most picturesque village in Scotland, stepping into Culross (pronounced coo-ross) really is like stepping back in time.
 The winding, narrow streets of this 17th-century seaport meander lazily through the village towards Culross Palace, an ochre-coloured building that has been the focal point for this hamlet since its construction in 1611, and while it’s not really a ‘Palace’ as you might think of one, it’s still an impressive building.